frontendpatterns/frontendpatterns.dev/src/content/patterns/git-hooks.md

 ## Solution

-Apply the Git Hooks pattern by running automated checks before commits or pushes to catch issues early, and reinforce it with concise examples or tests.
+Run automated checks before commits or pushes to catch issues early.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.